Jeep Compass review - MPG, CO2 and running costs

 Residual values for the Jeep Compass are surprisingly strong, with an average of 47 per cent of its original value retained after three-years/36,000-miles of ownership - pretty respectable when compared to its rivals.
 Whether values will fall, only time will tell, but strong brand loyalty from Jeep buyers is sure to have a positive effect on these residual scores.

 In this review

 - 1Jeep Compass reviewStylish, comfortable and more usable off-road than the average crossover, the Jeep Compass has plenty to offer

 - 2Engines, performance and driveTerrific off-road, especially in Trailhawk spec, but the Compass loses ground to rivals on tarmac

 - 3MPG, CO2 and Running Costs - currently readingLatest Jeep models are pretty efficient, with the 4xe plug-in hybrid model offering around 30 miles of all-electric drive

-- 4Interior, design and technologyCrisp exterior style has showroom appeal, but the Compass is a little dreary inside
+- 4Interior, design and technologyCrisp exterior style has showroom appeal, while refreshed interior adds extra quality and onboard tech

 - 5Practicality, comfort and boot spaceThe Jeep Compass is spacious and roomy, in spite of its sporty roofline